+Acknowledgments.
 This work was funded by the Natural Environment Research Council (NERC) as part of the DIAMET project (NE/I005234/1).
-The authors thank the Met Office for making the Met Office Unified Model and associated start dump and LBCs files available, and the NERC-funded NCAS (National Centre for Atmospheric Sciences) CMS (Computational Modelling Services) for providing computing and technical support.
+The authors thank the Met Office for making the Met Office Unified Model and associated start dump and LBCs files available and the NERC-funded National Centre for Atmospheric Sciences (NCAS) Computational Modelling Services (CMS) for providing computing and technical support.
 The BAe-146 aircraft is flown by Directflight Ltd and managed by the Facility for Airborne Atmospheric Measurements (FAAM) on behalf of NERC and the Met Office.
-We would particularly like to thank Captain Alan Foster and Co-Pilot Ian Ramsay-Rae for flying in such severe wind conditions and working hard to find an airport that would let us land for refueling during the storm.
+We particularly thank Captain Alan Foster and Copilot Ian Ramsay-Rae for flying in such severe wind conditions and working hard to find an airport that would let us land for refueling during the storm.
 We also thank two anonymous reviewers whose comments helped to improve the manuscript.